Hidden Markov model: Discriminative approach

+Other extensions

 Yet another variant is the factorial hidden Markov model, which allows for a single observation to be conditioned on the corresponding hidden variables of a set of $K$ independent Markov chains, rather than a single Markov chain.
 It is equivalent to a single HMM, with $N^K$ states (assuming there are $N$ states for each chain), and therefore, learning in such a model is difficult: for a sequence of length $T$, a straightforward Viterbi algorithm has complexity $O(N^{2K} \, T)$.
 To find an exact solution, a junction tree algorithm could be used, but it results in an $O(N^{K+1} \, K \, T)$ complexity.
 In practice, approximate techniques, such as variational approaches, could be used.

 All of the above models can be extended to allow for more distant dependencies among hidden states, e.g. allowing for a given state to be dependent on the previous two or three states rather than a single previous state; i.e. the transition probabilities are extended to encompass sets of three or four adjacent states (or in general $K$ adjacent states).
 The disadvantage of such models is that dynamic-programming algorithms for training them have an $O(N^K \, T)$ running time, for $K$ adjacent states and $T$ total observations (i.e. a length-$T$ Markov chain).
+This extension has been widely used in bioinformatics, in the modeling of DNA sequences.